taishi-i/awesome-ChatGPT-repositories/README.md

  * [ocular](https://github.com/ocularengineering/ocular) - AI Powered Search and Chat for Orgs - Think ChatGpt meets Google Search but powered by your data.
  * [AutoCoder](https://github.com/bin123apple/autocoder) - We introduced a new model designed for the Code generation task.
 Its test accuracy on the HumanEval base dataset surpasses that of GPT-4 Turbo (April 2024) and GPT-4o.
  * [langui](https://github.com/langbaseinc/langui) - UI for your AI.
 Open Source Tailwind components tailored for your GPT, generative AI, and LLM projects.
+ * [go-translate](https://github.com/lorniu/go-translate) - Translator on Emacs.
+Supports multiple engines such as Google, Bing, deepL, ChatGPT, StarDict, Youdao and so on.

 ## Langchain